jessicaschelly/jessicaschelly/README.md

 ### Hi there 👋

 I'm Jessica Souza (but you can call me Jess).
-I'm from Florianópolis, Brazil and I'm a QA Engineer.
+I'm from Florianópolis, Brazil and I'm a QA Engineer working remotly for more than 1 year.

 * :bulb: I'm an undergraduate student in Information Systems;
 * :computer: Favorite Tech: Python and JavaScript.
 I also like to work with some test frameworks such as Cypress and Selenium;